coyotoid/gris/README.md

         over : [a b] -> [a b a]
     Resulting stack: [21]

-the type checker is broken though, and doesn't work with the latent stack like the interpreter does
+the type checker is still a work in progress, as it needs to be reworked to use the concept of the latent stack as the interpreter does, so programs that would execute correctly will have their effect incorrectly inferred.

+i am working on getting this done, i just need to figure out how :-)